fooqri/fooqri.github.io/source/_posts/2015-08-16-edison-wifi-config.markdown

 ### wpa_supplicant

-The edison uses the wpa_supplicant service to manage the client-mode Wi-Fi.
+The Edison uses the wpa_supplicant service to manage the client-mode Wi-Fi.
 The wpa_supplicant configuration file is located at: __/etc/wpa_supplicant/wpa_supplicant.conf__

 Wi-Fi networks are added and removed by updating this configuration file.
 Se an example configuration below.